Trump cracks down on Cuba, Nicaragua and Venezuela

 “It hurts everyone and Trump is absolutely criminal, because he knows that ... (the remittances) help us a lot,” Salazar said.
 “We Cubans have families there and we get by largely with that help that they send us.”

-“We have already gone through other periods of crisis and we overcame them,” said Tania Astiazarain, a guide at the Playa Giron museum.
-“This does not scare us, and we are prepared for whatever comes.”

-Pompeo’s decision on allowing lawsuits lets Americans, including Cubans who became naturalized citizens years after the fact, sue companies that operate out of hotels, tobacco factories, distilleries and other properties nationalized after Fidel Castro took power.
+Pompeo’s decision on allowing lawsuits lets Americans, including Cubans who became naturalized citizens, sue companies that operate out of hotels, tobacco factories, distilleries and other properties nationalized after Fidel Castro took power.

-Pompeo said he would not renew a bar on litigation that has been in place for two decades, meaning that lawsuits can be filed starting May 2 when the current suspension expires.
+Pompeo said he would not renew a bar on litigation that has been in place for two decades, meaning lawsuits can be filed starting May 2, when the current suspension expires.

 Nonetheless, companies in the European Union and Canadian companies stand to lose tens of billions in compensation and interest, and the decision prompted stern responses and vows to protect businesses from lawsuits.